xiongye77/eks-demo/README.md

 # EKS Observability
 Observability is a foundational element of a well-architected EKS environment.
 AWS provides native (CloudWatch) and open source managed (Amazon Managed Service for Prometheus)solutions for monitoring, logging, alarming, and dashboarding of EKS environments.

+# Option A — EKS add-on (fastest):

+1 Ensure IRSA/permissions (the add-on installs CloudWatch Agent + Fluent Bit and can enable Application Signals).

+2 Enable:

+aws eks create-addon \
+  --cluster-name <your-cluster> \
+  --addon-name amazon-cloudwatch-observability

+You’ll start seeing CPU, memory, disk, network, and node condition metrics under CloudWatch → Container Insights.

+# Option B — Manual (more control):
+Deploy the CloudWatch Agent DaemonSet (metrics) and Fluent Bit DaemonSet (logs) into the amazon-cloudwatch namespace, plus the cwagentconfig ConfigMap.

+# Alternative: ADOT path to Container Insights

+You can also run the ADOT Collector as a DaemonSet to collect the same Kubernetes/node metrics and export them to CloudWatch Container Insights (and optionally AMP/Grafana) — handy if you want one OpenTelemetry pipeline.

 # Kubernetes logging
 Kubernetes logging  can be divided into control plane logging, node logging, and application logging.